The Type 1 Challenge is a personal journey, not just a physical challenge

-From April 29th to May 4th 2019, a dedicated group of riders will tackle a huge challenge – cycling 1,100 kms for type 1 diabetes research.
-This epic journey over 6 days is not just a physical one, but an emotional and very personal one for many of the riders who have a direct connection to type 1 diabetes, and have the person that they love in their minds as they take on this challenging course.
-Having raised $85,000 already, this group of 14 cyclist is on their way to making a huge impact to type 1 diabetes awareness and research, and we stopped to chat with Michael Krausz recently to understand more about why this is so important to them.
+From April 29th to May 4th 2019, a dedicated group of riders tackled a huge challenge – cycling 1100km for type 1 diabetes research.
+This epic journey over 6 days was not just a physical one, but an emotional and very personal one for many of the riders who have a direct connection to type 1 diabetes, and have the person that they love in their minds as they took on this challenging course.

 It was a steep learning curve for us all, with no history or experience of Type 1 Diabetes in the family.
 We felt quite helpless at first, especially in those very early stages, he was quite sick for some time.
 His older sister, Wynter (6) was also concerned, she still worries constantly about him.
 Whenever he has an appointment or a hospital visit, she doesn’t think he will come home.
 Being so young she simply did not understand why we had to constantly prick his finger, test him and monitor him 24/7.
 But it you ask her about diabetes, she is able to give you the most detailed explanation, you would think you are discussing Nixon with a medical professional.
 Nixon initially used to get very frustrated and did not understand why we had to wake him to test him and feed him at all hours of the night.
 Now it’s just ‘him’!